Explore Herefordshire and Shropshire

 Old Downton Lodge is in the heart of some of the very finest walking country: the Welsh Marches which mark the border between England and Wales are an area of unforgettable and varied natural beauty, full of hills, valleys, castles and characterful villages.

-On its doorstep you will find Offas Dyke, Bishops Castle, Caer Caradoc, the ancient Stiperstones, Wenlock Edge and the beautiful Long Mynd and Carding Mill Valley – or choose to walk along the Llangollen Canal with its famous and dramatic viaducts.
+On its doorstep you will find Offas Dyke, Bishops Castle, Caer Caradoc, the ancient Stiperstones, Wenlock Edge and the beautiful Long Mynd and Carding Mill Valley.

-Old Downton Lodge provides a perfect base to explore Shropshire.
-Visit Ironbridge Gorge, a world heritage site, with ten award-winning museums spread along the valley beside the River Severn – still spanned by the world’s first Iron Bridge, or re-live the age of steam at The Severn Valley Railway.
+Old Downton Lodge provides a perfect base to explore Herefordshire, Shropshire and the Welsh Borders.
+Visit Ironbridge Gorge, a UNESCO world heritage site, with ten award-winning museums spread along the valley beside the River Severn – still spanned by the world’s first Iron Bridge, or re-live the age of steam at The Severn Valley Railway.
 You can see more recent history at The Royal Air Force Museum at RAF Cosford or for the sportsman we can organise numerous outdoor activities.
 You can arrange a game of golf on one of the many local golf courses or more traditional country pursuits such as game shooting, clay pigeon shooting or horse riding.
 Call us for details

 Ludlow and its surroundings offer many opportunities for fishing in beautiful unspoilt countryside.
 Whether you are an old hand or a novice, we can put you in touch with Peter Giles, Advanced Instructor, AAPGAI to ensure you get the most out of your experience.